 India’s growing importance to US tech firms has spawned significant moves, including a joint US/India government Technology Summit and a range of other partnerships.
 China, the UK and other countries have similar initiatives.

 The country is “renowned for its technology leadership, focus on innovation and entrepreneurial spirit,” said Rob Reeg, President, MasterCard Operations and Technology.
 Hitachi, MasterCard, Lowes and Visa are or have recently opened tech centers in India.
-Walmart, Tesco, Target, Microsoft, Quark, Orange Business Services, Intel and Amazon already have centers there.
+Walmart, Tesco, Target, Microsoft, Quark, Orange Business, Intel and Amazon already have centers there.
 India is a tech industry Who’s Who…

 Looking to the future, Nasscom says that India’s startups are focusing on wearable technologies, big data and analytics, augmented reality, cloud computing and the hardware, education, advertising and healthcare sectors.